Carl Erengisle Hyltén-Cavallius: Operations

-The president of the IULTCS at that time, Professor K.H.
-Gustavson, told about Mr. Hyltén-Cavallius achievements in his keynote speech:The name Cavallin is familiar to most of us from the early history of the chrome tanning process.
+The president of the IULTCS at that time, Professor K. H. Gustavson, told about Hyltén-Cavallius achievements in his keynote speech:The name Cavallin is familiar to most of us from the early history of the chrome tanning process.
 In the outstanding treatise on chemical technology of its day, Muspratt's Chemistry, it is stated in the early 1860 edition that chrome salts were first used for tanning by Cavallin; a statement often repeated in later books on chrome tanning, none however, giving the source of information or literature reference.

 The results of his experimentation are laid down in Swedish Patent N:o.
 1530, granted to him in April 1850.
 Hyltén-Cavallius stresses the fact that the new method differs from the conventional processes of tanning in so far as no bark or other substances containing tannic acid is required; the tanning being effected by »Chemical salts» such as bichromate of potassium after the hides have been struck through by a solution of »minerals».
 He points to the speed of the process and stresses that his method will not lead to an »ultimate devastation of the oak forests».
 Various modes of tanning are exemplified.
-Thus, tanning with chromium salts entirely, pre-tanning with alum and chromium salts or with alum and ferrous sulphate (copperas).
+Thus, tanning with chromium salts entirely, pre-tanning with alum and chromium salts or with alum and ferrous sulfate (copperas).
 In the latter instance, the pre-tannage is followed up by a bichromate bath.
 Also, combinations with vegetable tannins are mentioned, e. g. vegetable-mineral tannages in combination.

 His important contribution is a landmark in the history of the mineral tannage, being a well-balanced combination of three mineral tanning agents.

 Family

-Together with his wife Anna Dorotea (born Wettermark) he had the children Elisabeth Ulrika, born in 1850 and Carl born in 1853.
+Together with his wife Anna Dorotea (née Wettermark) he had the children Elisabeth Ulrika, born in 1850 and Carl born in 1853.
 The grandson Carl Wilhelm Oseen (1879–1944), was a professor of theoretical physics and chairman of the Nobel Committee for Physics.